 It lowers stomach acid levels, which means it can interfere with the body's ability to break down and absorb medications.

 In addition, baking soda can interact with the following types of medications:

-There are many other treatments for acid reflux, including lifestyle changes, prescription and nonprescription medications, and surgical interventions.
+There are many different treatments for acid reflux, including lifestyle changes, prescription and OTC medications, and surgical interventions.

-Heartburn and acid reflux may be reduced naturally by implementing some, or all, of the following changes:
+People can reduce heartburn and acid reflux naturally by implementing some or all of the following changes:

-- Maintaining a healthy weight: Staying within a healthy weight range in relation to height can reduce some of the pressure on the stomach.
-This means the stomach acid isn't being forced up the food pipe.
+Maintaining a healthy weight: Staying within a healthy weight range in relation to height can reduce some of the pressure on the stomach.
+This prevents the stomach acid from being forced up the food pipe.

-- Knowing and avoiding food triggers: Certain foods and drinks trigger acid reflux.
-Although triggers vary from person to person, the most common include alcohol, chocolate, garlic, onions, caffeine, fried foods, and high-fat foods.
+Knowing and avoiding food triggers: Certain foods and drinks trigger acid reflux.
+Triggers vary between individuals, but they most commonly include alcohol, chocolate, garlic, onions, caffeine, fried foods, and high-fat foods.
 Avoiding triggers is a simple way to reduce heartburn.

-- Avoiding overeating or eating too quickly: Eating large meals makes it difficult for the lower esophageal sphincter (LES) to close properly.
-The LES acts like a valve that separates the food pipe from the stomach, and stops acid from rising.
+Avoiding overeating or eating too quickly: Eating large meals makes it difficult for the lower esophageal sphincter (LES) to close properly.
+The LES acts as a valve that separates the food pipe from the stomach and stops acid from rising.
 Eating too quickly can also contribute to heartburn.

 Medications for acid reflux